All Episodes

 Really?

-And it's legit.
+And it's legit?

-Greetings and welcome back, uh, ladies and gentlemen.
+Greetings and welcome back, ladies and gentlemen.

-Uh we have a phone call.
+We have a phone call.

-I want to grab a phone call before we get into the monologue segment of this hour, which deals with Harry Reid and uh Chuck Schumer and uh consensus, a couple of the things on that.
+I want to grab a phone call before we get into the monologue segment of this hour, which deals with Harry Reid and Chuck Schumer and consensus, a couple of the things on that.

-This is Delbert in uh in Austin, Texas.
+This is Delbert in Austin, Texas.

 Delbert, thanks for the call.